ropensci/lightr/inst/paper.md

 (usually between 300-700 nm for colour science, as many species are sensitive to ultraviolet radiations).
 However, there is no standard file format for spectrometry data and different scientific instrumentation companies use wildly different formats to store spectral data.
+This use of non-standard file formats jeopardises scientific reproducibility [@Peng2009] as other researchers might not have the (paid) tools to open these files, and it makes us dependent on a third-party which might vanish anytime, leaving a trove of scientific data impossible to access.
 Vendors proprietary software sometimes have an option to convert those formats into human readable files such as `.csv` but such softwares are often expensive and they discard most metadata in the process.
 Yet, those metadata are critical to ensure reproducibility of the measurements, and ultimately of the scientific findings [@White2015].

 In this article, we present `lightr`, an R package which aims at offering a unified user-friendly interface for users to read reflectance, transmittance,